Vic987/Simulation-Based-Verification-of-Cyber-Physical-Systems/README.md

 # Simulation-Based-Verification-of-Cyber-Physical-Systems

-This project was my internship report valid for my bachelor's degree in computer science.
+This project was my internship report valid for my bachelor's degree in Computer Science.

 # Main Goal